 |Sensor damage when changing lenses||Higher||Less*||*Mirror is down, protecting the sensor, when power is off in a DSLR.|

 |Prone to wear and tear||Less||More*||*More prone due to the potential in failure of the mirror system.|

 Figure 4: Summary of features between mirrorless and DSLR designs.

 In conclusion, this article highlighted some of the main differences between the mirrorless and DSLR designs, as shown in Figure 4.
 The main advantages of mirrorless over DSLRs are: smaller body, more accurate previews, more accurate auto focus, more silent shooting, less prone to mechanical failure due to the failure of the mirror system, less camera vibrations during shooting and the potential for much faster shooting speeds by removing the dependency on mechanical parts.
 The main advantages of DSLRs over mirrorless are potential for longer battery life, instant preview response in the analog viewfinder and, with Live View enabled, a DSLR acts as a mirrorless design without the digital preview in the viewfinder.

-About the authors: Robert Solymosi is a member of the Iconasys software development team and an avid photographer.
+About the author: Robert Solymosi is a member of the Iconasys software development team and an avid photographer.
 He owns a Nikon Z6 and loves his mirrorless camera.
-Darian Muresan manages the software and hardware development at Iconasys and is a key contributor to Iconasys’ image processing algorithms.
-Darian has undergraduate degrees in Electrical Engineering and Mathematics from University of Washington (Seattle, WA.); and a Masters and Ph.D. degree in Electrical and Computer Engineering from Cornell University (Ithaca, NY.).